glpi-project/glpi/CONTRIBUTING.md

 You have a question on GLPI usage, or want to know what are the capabilities.

 Current repository is not the right place for that.
-You may try to aks your question on [the forums](https://forum.glpi-project.org), on the mailing lists, on telegram channels, ...
+You may try to ask your question on [the forums](https://forum.glpi-project.org), on the mailing lists, on telegram channels, ...

 ## Coding